 - ConnectFund Grants – These grants are funded by the Durham Sales and Use Tax and are designed to assist individuals who need further education, career training, or retraining.
-Students may start to apply for this grant on July 17.

 - State Employees' Credit Union (SECU) Scholarships – The State Employees’ Credit Union (SECU) Foundation has established a Continuing Education Scholarship program at Durham Tech for students to upgrade their current job-related skills or gain new ones.

 - NCWorks – The NCWorks Training for Careers program is a collaboration between Durham NCWorks and Durham Tech and provides short-term training that lead to industry-recognized or state-level credentials for in-demand jobs.
 After training is completed, the NCWorks team will be there to provide assistance with your job search and networking.
 This grant will pay for registration fees, exam and certification test fees, books, and supplies for the training program.
 Attend an information session to learn more!

 - Project SkillUp, a program funded by the North Carolina Tobacco Trust Fund Commission, for people who have themselves or have family who have been adversely affected by changes and the downturn in the tobacco industry over the past 20 years.